boazbk/tcs/lec_19_cryptography.md

 Since a polynomial is dominated by an exponential, if we make $L$ large enough, this will contradict the $(2^{\delta n},2^{-\delta n})$ security of the pseudorandom generator $G$.

 > # {.remark title="Stream ciphers in pracitce" #streamciphersrem}
-The two most widely used forms of encryption schemes in practice are _stream ciphers_ and _block ciphers_.
+The two most widely used forms of (private key) encryption schemes in practice are _stream ciphers_ and _block ciphers_.
 (To make things more confusing, a block cipher is always used in some [mode of operation](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation) and some of these modes effectively turn a block cipher into a stream cipher.)
 A block cipher can be thought as a sort of a "random invertible map" from $\{0,1\}^n$ to $\{0,1\}^n$, and can be used to construct a pseudorandom generator and from it a stream cipher, or to encrypt data directly using other modes of operations.
 There are a great many other security notions and considerations for encryption schemes beyond computational secrecy.
 Many of those involve handling scenarios such as  _chosen plaintext_, _man in the middle_, and _chosen ciphertext_ attacks, where the adversary is not just merely a passive eavesdropper but can influence the communication in some way.